Teaching Drama In Schools And Higher Education Establishments

-What’s more, being a mobile teacher opens you up to so many more pupils around the globe so there is endless work to be found.
-Even if you are tutoring a pupil from Japan, you can get around the time difference issue because you can work from your home office whenever you want.
+What's more, being a mobile teacher opens you up to so many more pupils around the globe so there is endless work to be found.
+Even if you have tutor jobs for pupils from Japan, you can get around the time difference issue because you can work from your home office whenever you want.

 Many people, even those with qualified teacher status, forget that there many different avenues they can choose to go down with their teaching degree.

 For example, places like children's hospitals or hospices, which care for kids with life-changing or life-threatening conditions, are in need of teachers to help their patients to continue with their education goals.
 Not only are lessons important to make them feel like normal children or teenagers, they are also a great way of distracting them from any negativity in their lives.

 What better subject to teach these children than Drama, where they can completely lose themselves in a play or feel liberated by portraying a fascinating character?

 Similarly, nursing homes might also call on the help of qualified Drama teachers to set up activities for their patients to participate in week in, week out.